-The Australian Austroads cycling path standards includes recommendations on path widths.
+The Australian Austroads cycle path standards includes recommendations on path widths.
 The recommended path widths are wider than the vast majority of community and shared paths in Canberra.
 The Austroads AGRD06A standard is more detailed than the ACT equivalent and complement and flesh out the local standard.

 What is Titbits?

 Titbits: A series on the recommend design of cycle infrastructure in the ACT from the opaque world of the ACT and Australian Engineering Design standards.

 The ACT cycle infrastructure falls short of what the design standards would suggest is required

 PART 1: Path width recommendations